thadumi/italy-taxcode-server/README.md

 To run the application run at the root of the project
 > mvn liberty:run

-The api are available at `http://localhost:9080/openapi` and `http://localhost:9080/openapi/ui`
+The APIs schema is available at `http://localhost:9080/openapi` and `http://localhost:9080/openapi/ui`